 Title: Protection and Sustainable Management of Indigenous Areas in the Amazon

 Commissioned by: Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: National Indian Foundation (Fundação Nacional do Índio (FUNAI))

-Deforestation in Brazil continues to be a major political challenge: It is particularly important to strike a balance between the various interests.
-In the Amazon region, the indigenous areas prevent deforestation and greatly contribute towards protecting the tropical forest and the unique biodiversity in Brazil.
-The country has more than 400 indigenous areas, together covering more than 12 per cent of the Brazilian territory, predominantly in the Amazon.
-In addition, indigenous areas are fundamental to the protection of indigenous peoples and the long-term preservation of their culture and knowledge.
+Deforestation in Brazil continues to be a major political challenge: it is particularly important to strike a balance between the various interests.
+In the Amazon region, the indigenous areas prevent deforestation and help significantly in protecting Brazil’s tropical forests and unique biodiversity.
+The country has over 400 indigenous territories, together covering more than 12 per cent of the Brazilian territory, predominantly in the Amazon.
+In addition, indigenous territories are fundamental to the protection of indigenous peoples and the long-term preservation of their culture and knowledge.

-The PNGATI serves as a political framework for all interventions to protect and manage indigenous areas.
-Now that the decree of the PNGATI has been consolidated and signed, the next challenge is to implement this policy using an integrated approach.
+The PNGATI forms the political framework for all measures taken to protect and manage indigenous areas.
+The challenge now is to implement this policy based on a holistic approach.

-An e-learning platform is used to offer professional training for members of the regional coordinating bodies, local governmental authorities, indigenous organisations and regional committees.
-Alongside the content of the PNGATI, this concentrates on participatory approaches and culturally appropriate communication skills.
-The measures take account of gender-related and generation-specific aspects.
+An e-learning platform offers professional training and qualification in organisational development.
+The project has developed the platform in collaboration with the state-run administration academy, the FUNAI regional offices, local governmental authorities, indigenous organisations and the member organisations of the local networks for planning, monitoring and evaluation.
+Alongside the content of the PNGATI, this learning and knowledge platform concentrates on participatory approaches and culturally appropriate communication skills.
+The measures take account of gender-related and generation-specific aspects